 A state-of-the-art warehouse was created: it provides distribution, warehousing, processing, and logistics in order to reduce costs, and broaden market opportunities.
 By helping these smallholder farmers and fishermen improve their productivity and ensuring they receive a fair price for their products, we are empowering them to work themselves out of poverty.

-Our enterprise will provide skills training, business resources and technologies to over 4,000 household members of smallholder farmers and fishermen while improving their yield and productivity, consolidating their harvest, reducing the number of value chain intermediaries, and substantially increasing their income.
+Our enterprise will provide technical assistance and quality inputs to over 1,000 smallholder farmers and fishermen while improving their yield and productivity, linking them to high-value buyers including five star hotels and local supermarket chains, and substantially increasing their income.

 Six buyer groups, consisting of hotels, restaurants, and supermarkets, support our enterprise and, as a result of these buying commitments we have generated over USD $3 million in sales and we expect to achieve approximately USD $6 million in sales over the next five years.